Path-Check/universal-verifier-app/README.md

 <img align="right" src="./docs/screenshots/HomePage.png" data-canonical-src="./docs/screenshots/HomePage.png" width="350px"/>

-This android and iOS app is a Universial Verifier.
-It scans a QR code for a covid passport/credential/pass and returns a "Pass" or "Fail". '
+Universial Verifiable Credentials Verifier app for android and iOS using PathCheck's SDKs.
+It scans a QR code for a covid passport/credential/pass, returns a "Pass" or "Fail" and stores it locally in the phone.

 The app helps business and organizations save time and labor whe verifying the veracity of digial or paper covid passport/credentials/pass.
-Typical use cases are when 1) confirming that a student or employees has been vaccinated for their HR files and 2) verificaton of a clean health for individuals physically entering a school, stadium, office building, etc.
+Typical use cases include: (i) confirming that a student or employees has been vaccinated for their HR files and (ii) verificaton of a clean health for individuals physically entering a school, stadium, office building, etc.

-There is no widely accepted technicals standard for QR codes and variations are growing, including ones from IBM, CLEAR, Divoc, WHO, EU, VCI, PathCheck, Linux CCI and others.
+There is no widely accepted technicals standard for Verifiable QR codes and variations are growing.
+The goal of this app is to verify them all, including the ones from IBM, CLEAR, Divoc, WHO, EU, VCI, PathCheck, Linux CCI and others.

-Actors
-(Individual) Verifer - single person doing verifying (e.g. guard at door, HR person) Verifying Organization - organization the Verifer belongs to (e.g. University of Cincinatti) Holder - person presenting the digital or paper covid passport/cred/pass

 ## Download the latest release